 From the Buddha Tooth Relic Temple & Museum, take a short jaunt down South Bridge Road, and keep an eye out for Sri Mariamman Temple, the oldest Hindu temple in Singapore.
 While the statue of this temple’s patron deity is only unveiled on special occasions, the temple’s interior is a wealth of murals and shrines, dedicated to gods like Shiva and Durga.

 Located just a stone’s throw away on Mosque Street is Masjid Jamae, built as a place of worship for Chinatown’s Tamil Muslim population.
-Colloquially referred to as Periya Palli (‘Big Mosque’ in Tamil), the mosque’s iconic architectural style makes it a must-see for urban explorers.
+Colloquially referred to as Periya Palli (‘Big Mosque’ in Tamil), the mosque’s iconic architectural style —which fuses Indo-Islamic and Neoclassical elements — makes it a must-see.e

 A taste of old and new

-Whether you’re a foodie exploring the traditional flavours of a country or a gourmand who loves fusion and experimentation, Chinatown’s diverse food offerings are certain to sate your appetite.
+Whether you’re planning to dig into traditional flavours or crave fusion and experimentation, Chinatown’s diverse food offerings are certain to sate your appetite.

 Tipples and Bar Talk

-Besides being home to culture and tradition, Chinatown is also a neighbourhood filled with a plethora of bustling bars where you can socialise over a tipple.
+Besides being home to culture and tradition, Chinatown is also a neighbourhood filled with buzzing bars where you can socialise over a tipple.